stockphrase/no-silo/content/courses/workshops/inter-library-loan.md

 {{< /hint >}}

-### DartDoc
+### Interlibrary Loan

-If there is a book or article you would like to read that is not available through Borrow Direct, you may request it from Dartmouth's interlibrary loan program, known as [DartDoc](https://library.dartmouth.edu/tools/ezProxy/lspLogin/DartDoc/debug).[^1] To request an item, visit the DartDoc webpage, select the appropriate form (article, book, book chapter, etc.), and send your request electronically to the office.
+If there is a book or article you would like to read that is not available through Borrow Direct, you may request it from Dartmouth's [Interlibrary Loan](https://library.dartmouth.edu/tools/ezProxy/lspLogin/DartDoc/debug) service.
+To request an item, log into the service using your NetID, select the appropriate form (article, book, book chapter, etc.), and send your request electronically to the office.
 Staff will request your item from another library, who will ship the book to our library through the mail.
-If you are requesting a book chapter or article, the donor library will send you a .pdf free of charge to your DartDoc account.
+If you are requesting a book chapter or article, the donor library will send you a .pdf free of charge to your account.
 Make sure to download the .pdf to your computer as they disappear after a period of time.

 {{< hint note >}}
-[<i class="fas fa-circle"></i>]() If you are ordering a *physical* book, DartDoc is often the slowest option.
+[<i class="fas fa-circle"></i>]() If you are ordering a *physical* book, Interlibrary Loan is often the slowest option.
 Requests may take up to two weeks to be fulfilled.

 {{< /hint >}}